-Part of true biblical worship is giving of our tithes and offering on the first day of the week, as Paul instructed the Corinthian church: “Now about the collection for God's people: Do what I told the Galatian churches to do.
+Part of true biblical worship is giving of our offering, as Paul instructed the Corinthian church: “Now about the collection for God's people: Do what I told the Galatian churches to do.
 On the first day of every week, each one of you should set aside a sum of money in keeping with his income, saving it up, so that when I come no collections will have to be made” (1 Corinthians 16:1-2).
 Our regular giving for the support of the Lord’s work is a serious responsibility and is part of true biblical worship.
 Our giving should be viewed as a thrilling blessing, not as a burdensome matter for grumbling (2 Corinthians 9:7).
 Additionally, it must be stressed that giving is the only authorized method for financing the work of the church of Jesus Christ.
 We are not authorized to operate businesses, conduct bingo parties, hold pay-at-the-door concerts, etc. The church of Christ is not meant to be a commercial enterprise (Matthew 21:12-13).

 Finally, preaching and teaching are major ingredients of true worship.
 Our teaching must be the Scriptures alone, the only means of equipping believers for life and godliness (2 Timothy 3:16-17).
 The godly preacher or teacher will teach only from the Word and rely on the Spirit of God do His work in the minds and hearts of his listeners.
 As Paul reminded Timothy, “Preach the Word; be prepared in season and out of season; correct, rebuke and encourage—with great patience and careful instruction” (2 Timothy 4:2).
 A church gathering that does not include the Word of God as a major component is not a true biblical worship service.